jdmejiav/yabd-storage-system/sensei/README.md

 # Setup

-To run the Leader follow these steps, remember to install python version 3 suggested 3.8 or above
+To run the Sensei follow these steps, remember to install python version 3 suggested 3.8 or above

 ## Sensei setup